 The moon roof works when the ignition switch is in the "ON" position.
-However, if both side doors are closed, it works for 60 seconds even after the ignition switch is turned off.
-It stops working when either side door is opened.
+However, if all the doors are closed, it works for 60 seconds even after the ignition switch is turned off.
+It stops working when any of the doors is opened.